Avvvvvvie/beavergang-mc/README.md

 You may use any af these functions.
 Includes:
 - `beavergang:debug/give_settings`
 - `beavergang:debug/toggle_limit`: if activated, any deck you place generates a massive pile of cards up to the command chain limit.
 The last card might be bugged depending on the exact limit.
-- if it ever happens that you can't destroy a card because it has no hitbox, run `beavergang:debug/kill_nearest`
+- if it ever happens that you can't destroy a card because it is bugged, run `beavergang:debug/kill_nearest`

 ## technical stuff
 You can expand the system to add any amount of cards or other placeable items.